cn-jacklc/SnowV-RTL-/README.md

 # SnowV-RTL-
-This is a SnowV algorithm RTL implement,
+This is a SnowV algorithm RTL implement with a c model

 the sbox of AES is designed by two case because of lack of ROM generate tool